 The legal definition of an invasive species, and the official position of the U.S. government, is “An alien species – not native to the ecosystem – whose introduction does or is likely to cause economic or environmental harm or harm to human health.” (“Alien” refers to species not native to the ecosystem).

-Some invasive plants have been introduced accidentally.
-Others have escaped from our gardens.
+Did you know that out of the 50,000 introduced plants in the United States nearly 5,000 are wreaking havoc on our environment?
+Invasive species are second only to habitat destruction, such as by fire or land clearing, for displacing native plant and animal communities and altering entire ecosystems.
+Some invasive plants have been introduced accidentally, one example is mile-a-minute (Persicaria perfoliata) that is prolific in disturbed habitats especially along riparian areas; some species were introduced for wildlife benefits such as multiflora rose (Rosa multiflora) and Japanese honeysuckle (Lonicera japonica); or for erosion control like Japanese knotweed (Fallopia japonica); or for medicinal and/or food use such as garlic mustard (Alliaria petiolata).
+Others have escaped from our gardens like purple loosestrife (Lythrum salicaria), a Pennsylvania noxious invasive plant that devastates waterways.
 Once they establish in natural areas their ability to propagate in several ways and to thrive in many conditions allows them to spread rapidly.
 Because they have few or no natural enemies in their new home they can usually out-compete native plants.
 This upsets the delicate balance of local ecosystems and affects the insects and pollinators dependent on the natural habitat.

 Japanese barberry invades a Pennsylvania forest

 Oriental bittersweet swallows white pine trees in a York County park